ansible/ansible/docs/docsite/rst/scenario_guides/guide_rolling_upgrade.rst

 .. note::

-   If you're not familiar with terms like playbooks and plays, you should review :ref:`working_with_playbooks`.
+   If you're not familiar with terms like playbooks and plays, you should review :ref:`playbooks_intro`.

 In this playbook we have 5 plays.
 The first one targets ``all`` hosts and applies the ``common`` role to all of the hosts.
 This is for site-wide things like yum repository configuration, firewall configuration, and anything else that needs to apply to all of the servers.